 MATH 112 Mathematics for Elementary Teachers I. This course explores the mathematical content of elementary school mathematics from the perspective of future elementary school teachers.
-Topics include mathematical thinking, problem solving, sets, representations of functions, numeration, standard and non-standard arithmetic algorithms, mental arithmetic and estimation, number theory, integers, fractions and The information contained on this page is from the 2014-2015 Mesa Branch Campus Undergraduate Catalog and is valid from July 31, 2014 until August 1, 2015.

-rational numbers, decimals, and real numbers.
+Topics include mathematical thinking, problem solving, sets, representations of functions, numeration, standard and non-standard arithmetic algorithms, mental arithmetic and estimation, number theory, integers, fractions and rational numbers, decimals, and real numbers.
 Graphing calculators and manipulatives are used throughout the course.
 This course is required for elementary education majors.
 Prerequisite: "C" or better in MATH 095 or placement exam.
-4 semester hours.
+4 semester credit hours.

 MATH 115 Business Calculus.
 A survey of mathematical techniques used in the managerial, social and life sciences.
 Topics include systems of linear equations and matrices, linear programming, differential calculus, and applications of the derivative.
 Prerequisite: "C" or better in MATH 110 or MATH 105, or placement exam.
-3 semester hours.
+3 semester credit hours.

 MATH 170 Introduction to Calculus I. An introduction to limits and differentiation.
 Topics in algebra, functions, and trigonometry will be reviewed as necessary for calculus.
 Further study includes the chain rule, Newton's approximations, plane analytic geometry, and applications of velocity and marginal cost.
 The computer algebra system Maple will be employed.
 Prerequisite: Placement exam or "C" or better in MATH 111, corequisite: MATH 171.
-4 semester hours.
+4 semester credit hours.